TextTree

 Pasted SVGs can be moved, deleted, and duplicated just like cards.
 Double-click to add a text label.
 Because they’re vector graphics, they stay sharp at any zoom level.

 TextTree doesn’t ship with any icon assets of its own, but pairing it with a free SVG icon site makes it easy to bring icons into your diagrams.
-See the Related Apps & Sites page for a few examples.
+See the Related Apps, Sites & Books page for a few examples.

 Creating a file